Our Directors and Staff

 His coauthored book, “South Sudan: From Revolution to Independence,” published by Hurst and Co. and Oxford University Press, explains how South Sudan became the world’s newest state.
 He has also written about the approach of integrating armed groups after peace agreements and other aspects of post-conflict security sector reform as a part of peace building.
 In addition, LeRiche works as adviser on defense education supporting security sector reform programming.
 Additional information can be found on the Global Leadership Center website.

-Bose also works with all of the programs in the Center for International Studies, assisting with communications, management, event planning, outreach and numerous other items.
+Bose Maposa is the Assistant Director for graduate programs and works with all graduate of the programs in the Center for International Studies to support student recruitment and retention, engage affiliated faculty and alumni in CIS programming, assisting with communications, management, event planning, outreach and numerous other items.

 Dr. Ghirmai Negash is the Director of the African Studies Program and a Professor of English & Postcolonial Literatures at Ohio University.